Seven senior art majors exhibit work at museum

 Wachnicki is a printmaker.
 “I am interested in grids, especially when they are used disjunctively — to order organic forms, or when the grids themselves are composed of loose, imperfect lines,” she writes.
 “I also work in multiples; there is beauty in the subtle differences between images that are printed by hand.”

-Tags: annual senior exhibition, senior art exhibit, Studio art.
+Tags: senior art exhibit, Senior Exhibition, Studio art.